lawsie/guizero/docs-src/docs/development.md

 pip install pytest
 ```

 _Note - tkinter can error when running the tests usually when the interpreter doesn't start properly, it doesnt seem to like being initialised and destroyed hundreds of times, I suspect a file locking issue as you dont see the problem on Linux.
 So sometimes you might get a test fail with an error like `This probably means that tk wasn't installed properly.`.
-Just give it a re-run!_
+Just re-run the last failed errors! `pytest --lf -v`_

 ## Documents